khoi1908vn/acetone/README.md

 # acetone

-a L7-HTTP website attacking method written in Python 3 (PySocks lib)
+a L7-HTTP website attacking method written in Python 3 (PySocks lib) - Educational purpose only, i want to show how a non-protected website can be easily down :/

 ## Installation